iliaskarim/CocoaSoundCloudAPI/Sharing.md

 		…
 		nil];

-But how to supply geo coordinates and how to set the foursquare venue ID?
+But how to supply geo coordinates and how to set the Foursquare venue ID?
 For this we use machine tags that get into the array you send with `track[tag_list]`.
 The following tags are currently supported:

 - `geo:lat=12.34567`
 - `geo:lon=56.67890`